 Lesson One: Introduction to the Beatitudes

-Main idea: The Beatitudes teach us what it means to be blessed and show us the attitudes that followers of Jesus should have.
+These kids Bible lessons will teach the Beatitudes and what it means to be blessed.
+They show us the attitudes that followers of Jesus should have.

 - Read Scripture references, Psalm 5:12, Numbers 6:24-26, Deuteronomy 30:16, 1 Peter 3:9, Proverbs 16:20